-Disclosure: This website is supported by my readers.
-If you choose to buy a product after clicking a link, I may receive a commission, at no extra cost to you.
+Disclosure: My website is reader supported.
+If you choose to buy a product after clicking a link, I may earn a commission, at no extra cost to you.
 Learn more.

 In the photo above, I’m using the Baloo weighted blanket insert without the duvet cover.
 You can see how it has double stitched pockets to keep the glass microbeads securely in place.